MichaelCurrin/jekyll-theme-quickstart/README.md

 ### Installed dependencies

 See the [gemspec](jekyll-theme-quickstart.gemspec) file to see what dependencies get installed.
 This came with the scaffold.
+Update minimum Jekyll version.

-Note the scaffold was generated with Jekyll 4 and still required `3.8`, so this was adjusted to `4.0` to be consistently updated for reuse of this project, even though there is nothing specific in this simple theme that is Jekyll 4 specific.
+_Note the scaffold was generated with Jekyll 4 and yet still required `3.8`, so this was adjusted to `4.0` to be consistently updated for reuse of this project, even though there is nothing specific in this simple theme that is Jekyll 4.

 ## Usage

-TODO: Write usage instructions here.
-Describe your available layouts, includes, sass and/or assets.
+_TODO: Write usage instructions here.
+Describe your available layouts, includes, sass and/or assets._

 ## Development